Targeted therapy

 How it is given

 Targeted therapy is usually prescribed by a medical oncologist or haematologist.
-It may be given on its own or combined with chemotherapy.
-Some targeted therapy drugs are given in repeating cycles, with rest periods.
-Others are taken every day without any breaks.
+It may be given on its own or combined with chemotherapy or other types of cancer drugs.

-Most cancers have treatment protocols that set out which drugs to have, how much and how often.
+Cancer treatments are usually given in line with protocols that set out which drugs to have, how much and how often.
 Your specialist may need to adjust the protocols to your individual situation.
-Targeted therapy may be given in different ways:

 • as tablets or capsules that you can swallow